ICEvent/Widgets/README.md

 ![HomeView](./test/topView.jpg)

 ## Installation
-1. npm install icevent-calendar
+1. npm install icevent-calendar.
-2. npm install @mui/material
+2. use Calendar with the arribute calendarID which is your calendar id from ICEvent platform.

 ## Configuration